Colonization attempts by Poland: Gambia

-In 1651 Courland bought James Island (then called St. Andrews Island by the Europeans) from a local tribe, establishing Fort James there and renaming the island.
+In 1651 Courland bought Kunta Kinteh Island (then called St. Andrews Island by the Europeans) from a local tribe, establishing Fort James there and renaming the island.
 Courland also took other local land including St. Mary Island (modern day Banjul) and Fort Jillifree.
 The colony exported sugar, tobacco, coffee, cotton, ginger, indigo, rum, cocoa, tortoise shells, tropical birds and their feathers.
 The governors maintained good relations with the locals, but came into conflict with other European powers, primarily Denmark, Sweden, and the United Provinces.
 The Dutch annexed the Courland territories in Africa, bringing an end to their presence on the continent.

 Toco

 The final Courish attempt to establish a colony involved the settlement near modern Toco on Trinidad, Lesser Antilles.

 Partitioned Poland

 Cameroon expedition

 In 1882, almost a century after Poland was partitioned and lost its independence, Polish nobleman and officer of Russian Imperial Fleet, Stefan Szolc-Rogoziński organized an expedition to Cameroon.
 Officially that was an exploration expedition, but unofficially the expedition was looking for a place a Polish community could be founded abroad.
 He had no official support from the Russian Empire, nor from its puppet Congress Poland, but was backed by a number of influential Poles, including Bolesław Prus, and Henryk Sienkiewicz.
 On 13 December 1882, accompanied by Leopold Janikowski and Klemens Tomczek, Rogoziński left French port of Le Havre, aboard a ship Lucja Małgorzata, with French and Polish flags.
 The expedition was a failure, and he returned to Europe, trying to collect more money for his project.
 Finally, after second expedition, Rogoziński found himself in Paris, where he died 1 December 1896.

 Meanwhile, Cameroon was being slowly annexed by the German Empire.
 In 1884 Rogoziński signed an agreement with a British representative, who was to provide support for treaties he signed with Cameroonian chieftains, but next year, at the Berlin Conference, the British government decided against pursuing any claims in the region and acceded to German claims (see Kamerun).